Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details of the XL4701-5 DC-DC Step Down Converter Module:
+Below are the key technical details and pin configuration for the XL4701-5 DC-DC Step Down Converter Module:

 Parameter Value